 - What should I look out for when reviewing my insurance?

 The Private Health Insurance Ombudsman recommends reviewing your policy at least once a year - your circumstances may change from time to time, so it’s important to review your health insurance policy regularly to make sure it still meets your health needs.
 For example, if you chose a hospital policy with restricted or excluded hospital services, you may want to increase your hospital cover as you reach certain life stages.
-For more information, see Managing your policy and the Ombudsman’s bulletin, Health Insurance Insider Issue #1
+For more information, see Managing your policy.

 - I've just turned 30; do I have to purchase private health insurance?